-Customers occasionally ask if it’s okay to send outgoing e-mail through our servers using an e-mail address that isn’t hosted with us.
+Customers occasionally ask if it’s okay to send outgoing email through our servers using a “from” email address that isn’t hosted with us.

-For example, we’ve been asked if it’s okay to send e-mail from a “harvard.edu”address through our servers, because Harvard University doesn’t provide their alumni with an outgoing e-mail server.
+For example, we’ve been asked if it’s okay to send email from a “@gmail.com”address through our servers.
+It’s not.

 Unfortunately, you can’t do that.
 While that sort of thing was commonly allowed before spam became a problem, it’s neither secure nor reliable on today’s Internet.